History of Otago: Scottish settlement scheme

 The New Zealand Company purchased the Otago block from Ngāi Tahu dignitaries on 31 July 1844 for £2,400 and gained legal title in 1847, opening the way for large-scale European settlement in Otago on Wakefield lines.
 The settlement was planned to be named New Edinburgh but instead the local name Otago (a variant of Ōtākou) was used.
 George Rennie and William Cargill, both from Scotland, along with the Free Church of Scotland were the initial backers of the settlement.
-The Free Church had split in 1843 in protest at landowners having power over the nomination of ministers.
+The Free Church had split from the Church of Scotland in 1843 in protest at landowners having power over the nomination of ministers.

-The first wave of settlement came of two ships (from Greenock on the Firth of Clyde), the John Wickliffe, arrived in 1848, and the Philip Laing arrived three weeks latter but with twice the passengers.
+The first wave of settlement arrived in 1848 on two ships from Greenock on the Firth of Clyde.
+The John Wickliffe arrived in April, and the Philip Laing arrived three weeks later with twice the passengers.
 Early immigrants came from Scotland's lowlands as the worst of the highland clearances had occurred decades before.
 The land of Dunedin had already been divided up and settlers had drawn lots in Scotland to define the picking order.
-About half of those to arrive were from the Free Church.
-Of the 12,000 immigrants who were to follow in the 1850s about 75% were Scottish.
-This can be determined from the diary and informal census of the Reverend Thomas Burns.
+About half of the 12,000 immigrants who were to follow in the 1850s were from the Free Church.

 William Cargill (first superintendent 1853–1860) and Thomas Burns (both Scottish) were the leaders of the new settlement, however, a number of Englishmen also had positions of power.
 John Turnbull Thomson was an English surveyor at this time and named many of Otago's landmarks.
-Otago's other coastal port of Oamaru was laid out in 1858 and its streets were named after British rivers.
+Otago's other coastal port, Oamaru, was laid out in 1858 and its streets were named after British rivers.
 Some settlers arrived as assisted immigrants.
 James McNeil, on the site of Balclutha and the Provincial Government established a ferry service across the Clutha in 1857.